HumbleGuy047/github_tutorial/README.md

 * git diff –staged ->differences between the files in the staging area and the latest version present.
 * git diff [first branch] [second branch] ->differences between the two branches mentioned.
 * git reset [file] ->unstages the file, but it preserves the file contents.
-* git reset [commit] ->undoes all the commits after the specified commit and preserves the changes locally.
+* git reset [commit] ->undoes all the commits after the specified commit and preserves the changes locally. git reset HEAD~x, x is number of how many commits further from the last you undo starting from 0, i.e. second last commit will be HEAD~1.
 * git reset –hard [commit] ->discards all history and goes back to the specified commit.
 * git status ->command lists all the files that have to be committed.
 * git rm [file] ->deletes the file from your working directory and stages the deletion.